puar-playground/InGram/README.md

 ```

 ## Reproducing the Reported Results

-We used NVIDIA RTX A6000, NVIDIA GeForce RTX 2080 Ti, and NVIDIA GeForce RTX 3090 for all our experiments.
-We provide the checkpoints we used to produce the inductive link prediction results on 14 datasets.
-If you want to use the checkpoints, place the unzipped ckpt folder in the same directory with the codes.
+Place the unzipped ckpt folder in the same directory with the codes.
 You can download the checkpoints from https://drive.google.com/file/d/1aZrx2dYNPT7j4TGVBOGqHMdHRwFUBqx5/view?usp=sharing.
 The command to reproduce the results in our paper:

 ```python